 Travel changes you, it leaves a mark on your mind and heart that is so beautiful.
 Today was a day filled with road travel, rugged terrain, clear blue skies and blissfully uniting with the Dead Sea.
 Floating in the Dead Sea was one of the experiences I looked forward to the most in Jordan.
 The Dead Sea, named because no life can survive in it, is a big source of pride for Jordanians.
 Because of the high salt content — caused by the Dead Sea being 430 meters below sea level, which causes it to evaporate faster than usual.

 Imagine an ancient city.
 An ancient city carved entirely out of mountain rocks.
-An ancient city hidden from the world till 200 years ago.
-A city with an amphitheater, treasury, underground water channels, dams, temples and tombs.
+An ancient city is hidden from the world until 200 years ago.
+A city with an amphitheater, treasury, underground water channels, dams, temples, and tombs.

 The luxury Mövenpick Resort & Spa Dead Sea is found in a traditional village setting nestled amongst lush gardens.
 The resort is on a huge campus.
 You need a vehicle to guide you around with a map.
 We actually went pool hopping visiting the three different pools.
 Later on, we packed with heavy hearts, ready to take the journey back home but not before stopping to shop for a few souvenirs.

 Check out the best things to buy for when you visit Jordan.

 Overall I was happy to return back home – but it was bittersweet happiness.
 Altogether, I know that I’ll be returning to Jordan in the near future.
 I need to see more of Wadi Rum and take another road trip.
 Thankful to my daughter Zenia Irani who participated in getting SOME SUN with Radio One contest on Facebook and was rightfully selected as the winner, I got to visit Jordan.